-When you file a lawsuit with an injury attorney or insurance claim for a personal injury, you can recover economic and non-economic damages.
+When you file a lawsuit with a Kansas City personal injury attorney or insurance claim for a personal injury, you can recover economic and non-economic damages.
 Economic damages refer to tangible, out of pocket losses involved in your case, such as medical expenses or lost wages.
 Non-economic damages, or pain and suffering, refer to the physical pain and emotional distress you suffer due to your accident.
 Emotional distress, also known as mental anguish, involves the mental harm you experience because of your injury.

 Emotional distress can include multiple types of mental anguish.
 Post-traumatic stress disorder is a common form of emotional distress, as well as anxiety and depression.
 You could also claim emotional distress in the form of insomnia, torment, humiliation, and anguish.
 Learn more at the Substance Abuse and Mental Health Services Administration for signs of emotional distress.